 I am an assistant professor at the Jindal School for International Affairs, O. P. Jindal Global University.
 Previously, I worked with the Development Research Group of the World Bank.

 My current research is centered around social inequality.
 Specifically, I study the political consequences of inequality in non-violent contexts (such as, electoral volatility, formation of party systems, performance of political parties, ethnic voting) and violent contexts (ethno-religious riots).
 I also measure social inequality and study why and when it persists.
-All of this research is based in India.

 I specialize in research methods as a field in itself.
-For my research, I use a mixed methods approach that combines statistical analysis using large demographic, survey, and secondary datasets with comparative historical analysis.
+I use a mixed methods approach that combines statistical analysis using large demographic, survey, and secondary datasets with comparative historical analysis.
 I have designed and implemented a national survey in India and have conducted field research in Bangladesh and India.

 You can download my current CV here.